10 Obscure Fetishes and Their Psychology, From Looning and MPREG to Vorarephilia

 Macrophilia fantasies commonly fixate on hypertorphilia, an interest in exaggerated sexual features, often with scenes of naked, tiny people stimulating a male giant’s penis or ass, getting licked or ingested by the giant or swimming in their semen.

 While some “littles” can find their own real-life “bigs” to love, giant fetishism exists mostly in the creative and fantasy realms of stories, drawings, trick photography (NSFW), photoshopped images and low-angle videos of giants terrorizing model-sized cities or manhandling play-sized action figures.
 Computer animation (NSFW) and virtual reality have also helped macrophiliacs explore their fetish, at least until science finds a way to shrink and grow people.

-The Psychology: Throughout history, cultures around the world have told stories of tiny mortals serving or dominating supernatural creatures of giant size.
+The Psychology of This Unusual Fetish: Throughout history, cultures around the world have told stories of tiny mortals serving or dominating supernatural creatures of giant size.
 The fantasies of power, vulnerability and domination reveal the god fetish at the heart of macrophilia.
 As such, the giants become objects of beauty and power to be loved, feared and adored … or else.